Manoj-Telrandhe/LLM_from_scratch/README.md

 # LLM_from_scratch
-I have implemented the Large Language Model (LLM) built from scratch, to get understanding of internal component of modern LLMs
+I have implemented the Large Language Model (LLM) from scratch, to get understanding of internal component of modern LLMs.